Skip to content

 Nurturing can also take the shape of developing relationships with members.
 The Community Manager doesn’t have to be friends with everyone, even if the site is very small.
 However, they should get to know the users.

-And that leads into the disciplining part, which is often the first thing that people think of when they think of community management.
+And this leads me to the disciplining part.
+It’s often the first thing that people think of when they think of community management.
 That includes things like pulling spam.

 Trust and Safety can also mean checking content to be sure that it fits community standards.
 Those can be everything from avoiding porn to getting rid of health misinformation.